Chuck Palumbo: World Tag Team Champion (2000–2001)

+On January 19, 2000, at WCW Saturday Night Taping (January '00 #3), Chuck Palumbo defeated Mike Sanders.

+On February 16, at WCW Saturday Night Taping (February '00 #4), Palumbo teamed with Sonny Siaki to defeat Allan Funk and Rick Cornell.

+On March 1, at WCW Saturday Night Taping (March '00 #1), Palumbo and Siaki challenged Big Vito and Johnny The Bull for the WCW World Tag Team Titles but was unsuccessful at winning the titles.

+On March 5, at WCW Live, Palumbo defeated Bobby Eaton.

+On March 14, at WCW WorldWide Taping Chuck Palumbo was defeated by Lenny Lane.

-In 2000, Palumbo made his debut on the March 22, 2000 edition of Thunder under his real name, losing to Scott Steiner.
-After this match, Palumbo was chosen by Bischoff and Russo to be the New Blood's version of Lex Luger in May 2000.
+In 2000, Palumbo made his debut on WCW television on the March 21, 2000, edition of Thunder under his real name, losing to Scott Steiner.
+After this match, Palumbo was chosen by Bischoff and Russo to be The New Blood's version of Lex Luger in May 2000.
 He was given the nickname "The Main Event".

 Palumbo feuded with Luger until late May 2000 when Palumbo formed a team called "The Perfect Event" with Shawn Stasiak and the pair won the WCW World Tag Team Championship.
 Their main feud was against KroniK (Brian Adams and Bryan Clark).
-In August, Stasiak and Palumbo helped form The Natural Born Thrillers with Mike Sanders, Sean O'Haire, Mark Jindrak, and Reno.
-They were briefly "coached" by Kevin Nash.
+In August, Stasiak and Palumbo helped form the Natural Born Thrillers with Mike Sanders, Sean O'Haire, Mark Jindrak, and Reno while they were briefly "coached" by Kevin Nash.

 Palumbo and Stasiak won the WCW World Tag Team Championship two more times before splitting in early January 2001 when he and Stasiak won a tag team battle royal with O'Haire and Jindrak for a future tag team title shot.
 After the conclusion of the match Mike Sanders declared both teams victorious and that any combination of the four would face The Insiders (Diamond Dallas Page and Kevin Nash).
 Palumbo and O'Haire were the two members of the Natural Born Thrillers who would face and defeat Page and Nash for the tag titles at Sin on January 14, 2001.
 Following the title victory, the Natural Born Thrillers broke up when the team of Jindrak and Stasiak became jealous of Palumbo and O'Haire.
 The teams faced each other at SuperBrawl Revenge on February 18, 2001, for the tag team title, which Palumbo and O'Haire retained.
 The duo also retained the title against Totally Buffed (Buff Bagwell and Lex Luger) at Greed in March, WCW's last pay-per-view.
 On March 23, the World Wrestling Federation acquired the assets of WCW and Palumbo's contract was acquired.
 The following Monday on the final episode of Nitro, Palumbo and O'Haire defeated Team Canada's Mike Awesome and Lance Storm in the final WCW World Tag Team Championship title defense on the program.